1. Front page

 What to know before your visit

-• Admission: Free admission for children and youth up to 19 years of age.
+• Admission: Free admission for children and youth aged 0–18.

 • Packed lunch: We offer a large and pleasant lunchroom where you’ll have access to running water and a microwave.
 If the weather permits, you are also welcome to enjoy your meal in our courtyard (access through the museum entrance hall).